Mike Whitmarsh: College career

 The 6 ft 7 in Whitmarsh played college basketball at USD.
 He started all 24 games as a junior, averaging 15.3 points and 5.3 rebounds per game and earning all-conference honors in the WCAC.
 As a senior in 1983–84, he averaged 18.8 points and 7.3 rebounds and led the Toreros to an 18–10 record and the 1984 NCAA tournament.
 In the final game of the regular season against Saint Mary's, he had 24 points and six rebounds in a 68–59 win to clinch the Torreros' first-ever WCAC title.
 He was named All-WCAC again, and was runner-up to John Stockton in the voting for the WCAC Player of the Year.

 Professional career

 Whitmarsh was drafted by the NBA's Portland Trail Blazers in the fifth round in 1984.
 He also narrowly missed making the roster of the Minnesota Timberwolves, and played professionally in Germany for three years before abandoning basketball in favor of beach volleyball.
 Transitioning from the indoor hard court to the soft sand of beach volleyball (which is often played under hot and humid conditions) was not easy, and he developed a reputation for cramping late in tournaments.

-His leg cramps were so bad that he often required an I.V. to rehydrate and equalize his chemical balance.
+Whitmarsh quickly adapted to the beach with his powerful blocks at the net and won over the fans.
+In 1990, he was selected as Rookie of the Year by the AVP.
+In 2001, he was ranked number 1 in the AVP.
+In 2002, he was named the Best Blocker by the AVP.
+He retired from beach volleyball in 2004.